1.0 Policy Statement

+You can request the details of the personal information we hold about you.
+If you want to access your information, please contact us and send a description of the information you want to see and proof of your identity.
 We may then need to ask you for further information in order to service your request, such as confirmation of your identity, or whether there is any specific data you would like or from a specific time period.
 We may send you a form in order to assist you in this.

 We will respond to you within one month of your legitimate request.
 You will not have to pay a fee to access your personal data however we reserve the right to charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively we may refuse to comply with your request in these circumstances.